The laptop does not start and says bootmgr is missing. Bootmgr is Missing or Compressed - what to do? Checking BIOS boot devices

 • After notification of successful copying, close the disk with the “exit” command (step 6);

 After performing these manipulations, the system should boot without errors.
-But, if the same situation occurs again, then you should open the command prompt again and execute the command "bootsect / nt60 All /".
+But, if the same situation arises again, then you should open the command line again and run the command “bootsect /nt60 All/”.

-If this did not help, then you should be patient and open the command line again: because. it follows from the repetition of the error that the disk to which the boot file was copied is not active, which, accordingly, must be corrected:
+If this does not help, then you should be patient and open the command line again: because. from the repetition of the error it follows that the disk to which the boot file was copied is not active, which, accordingly, needs to be corrected:

-• By analogy, determine the physical disk on which the operating system is installed, and execute the command "select disk 0", where instead of "0" is the number of the detected disk; (step 3)
+• By analogy, identify the physical disk on which the operating system is installed and run the command “select disk 0”, where instead of “0” is the number of the identified disk; (step 3)

 • Next, you need to view the partitions (partitions) available on the disk using the “list partition” command; (step 4)

-• Finally, make the selected partition active with the "Active" command, and after notifying that "The partition is marked as active" (step 6), close it with the "Exit" command.
+• Finally, make the selected partition active with the “Active” command, and after notifying that “Partition is marked as active” (step 6), close it with the “Exit” command.

 Conclusion

-So, the above five options for solving problems with boot file in 90% of cases they solve the problem, the remaining 10% are due to incorrect implementation of recommendations and situations where nothing but reinstalling the operating system helps.
+So, the above five options for solving problems with boot file in 90% of cases they solve the problem, the remaining 10% are due to incorrect implementation of recommendations and situations where nothing other than reinstalling the operating system helps.

-As an alternative, in situations where there is no operating system image at hand, you can use any convenient LiveCD that has similar recovery functionality, in fact, using the same tools as .
+As an alternative, in situations where you do not have an operating system image at hand, you can use any convenient LiveCD that has similar recovery functionality, essentially using the same tools as .

 When working at a computer, system messages with the names of various errors may appear on the monitor.
-An advanced user will not be at a loss, but what should an ordinary user who is unfamiliar with the intricacies of computer terminology do?
-This is why many people get lost and do not know what to do if the BOOTMGR is missing error keeps popping up when starting the PC.
+An advanced user will not be confused, but what should an ordinary user who is unfamiliar with the intricacies of computer terminology do?
+That's why many people get confused and don't know what to do if the BOOTMGR is missing error keeps appearing when starting up their PC.

-This error is quite common and quite solvable.
-Therefore, you should not panic at all and immediately run for help to the nearest service center for equipment repair.
+This error is quite common and completely solvable.
+Therefore, you should not give in to panic and immediately run for help to the nearest service center for equipment repair.

-In the event of such an error, instead of the normal loading of the Windows operating system and the appearance of the desktop only a black screen is displayed with the inscription BOOTMGR is missing.
-The line below, as a rule, says Press Ctrl+Alt+Del to restart.
-In translation, this means "Press the key combination Ctrl + Alt + Del to reboot the device."
-However, if you follow this recommendation, then the error will most likely reappear the next time you boot your computer.
+In case of such an error, instead of the usual loading of the Windows operating system and the desktop appearing only a black screen is displayed with the message BOOTMGR is missing.
+The line below usually says Press Ctrl+Alt+Del to restart.
+Translated, this means “Press the key combination Ctrl+Alt+Del to restart the device.”
+However, if you follow this recommendation, the error will most likely appear again the next time you boot your computer.

 Main causes of the problem